-A leasehold land previously classified as the right-of use assets was presented as an asset held for sale in prior year following the commitment of the Company's plan to sell the asset on 21 October 2019.
-The leasehold land was sold during the year.
+Certain plant and equipment previously classified as property, plant and equipment was presented as an asset held for sale following the commitment of the Company's plan to sell the asset during the year.
+Efforts to sell the plant and equipment have commenced, and a sale is expected in financial year 2022.

-Group a nd Company
+Group and Company

-2020 RM'000 2019 RM'000
+2021 RM'000 2020 RM'000

-RIVITUUU

-Asset classified as held for sale
+Asset classified as held for sale Plant and equipment 33,597 -

-Leasehold land 14,821

-The carrying value of the asset held for sale in prior year was the same as its carrying value before it was being reclassified from right-of-use assets.
+The carrying value of the asset held for sale is the same as its carrying value before it was being reclassified from property, plant and equipment.